arhankundu99/System-Design/Database/Database Internals/README.md

 Database systems store data records, consisting of multiple fields, in tables, where each table is usually represented as a <b>separate file</b>.

 Each record in the table can be looked up using a search key.
-To locate a record, database systems use <b>indexes</b>, which are auxiliary data structures that allow it to efficiently locate data records without scanning an entire table to search for a record.
+To locate a record, database systems use <b>indexes</b>, which are auxiliary data structures that allow it to efficiently locate data records <b>without scanning an entire table to search for a record.</b>

 A database system usually seperates <b>data files</b> and <b>index files</b>.
 Data files store the records and index files store the metadata of records and are used to locate a record efficiently in data files.